Tango Dancing Polyrhythm/Rubato Style

 Motives for tango dancing

 Multiple motives possible.
-For example, entertainment and socializing motive when taking rest break from dancing, performance art motive with particularly skilled partners, mate-seeking motive with partners considered potential mates, experience-seeking motive with new partners, pleasure-seeking motive with known good partners.
+For example, entertainment and socializing motive when taking rest break from dancing, performance art or bodily skill mastery motive with particularly skilled partners, mate-seeking motive with partners considered potential mates, experience-seeking motive with new partners, pleasure-seeking motive with known good partners.

 Mate-seeking dancers sometimes repeat beginner class over and over but never go to milongas, which is perfectly logical: mate-seekers sometimes don't like either tango music or tango dancing, hence would feel out of place at milongas; usually larger percentage of mate-seekers of opposite sex at classes than at milongas; repeating class gives exposure to fresh group of potential mates (unless everyone repeats class).
 Advertising possibility of finding mate is excellent way for instructors to increase attendance at beginner classes.

-Inner-oriented dancing (mate-seeking, experience-seeking, pleasure-seeking motives) tends to be incompatible with outer-oriented performance art dancing.
+Inner-oriented dancing (mate-seeking, experience-seeking, pleasure-seeking motives) tends to be incompatible with outer-oriented dancing (performance art and bodily skill mastery motives).
 At center city Buenos Aires milongas traditionally focused on inner-oriented dancing, outer-oriented dancing disparaged by expression "bailar para las mesas", which translates as "dance for the tables" [where spectators are seated], as opposed to "bailar para su pareja", or "dance for your partner".
 Best way for inner-oriented dancers to deal with outer-oriented dancers is give them what they really want: audience rather than partner.
 That is, sit and watch them dance (while listening to music) rather than dancing with them yourself.

-Outer-oriented performance art dancers often very enthusiastic about tango dancing for several years, then lose enthusiasm upon reaching high level of technical proficiency.
-Dancers most likely to persist are those whose motives are pleasure-seeking and/or socializing and entertainment.
+Outer-oriented dancers (performance art and bodily skill mastery motives) often very enthusiastic about tango dancing for several years, then lose enthusiasm upon reaching high level of skill proficiency.
+Dancers most likely to persist are those whose motives are pleasure-seeking and/or entertainment and socializing.
 Older women often despair at not getting invitations to dance: they should learn to enjoy tango music enough to enjoy attending milongas even without dancing.
 Such deep appreciation of tango music would also greatly improve their ability to dance with rubato style dancers.
 I personally have frequently enjoyed sitting for an entire 4+ hour milonga without dancing once.

 Social dancing and sexuality